shakibaei65/TronFork/java-tron/docs/modular-deployment-en.md

 ```
 ./gradlew build
 ```
-java-alone-1.0.0.zip will be generated in java-alone/build/distributions after compilation.
+java-tron-1.0.0.zip will be generated in java-tron/build/distributions after compilation.

 ## Unzip

-Unzip java-alone-1.0.0.zip
+Unzip java-tron-1.0.0.zip
 ```
-cd java-alone/build/distributions
+cd java-tron/build/distributions
-unzip -o java-alone-1.0.0.zip
+unzip -o java-tron-1.0.0.zip
 ```
-After unzip, two directories will be generated in java-alone: `bin` and `lib`, shell scripts are located in `bin`, jars are located in `lib`.
+After unzip, two directories will be generated in java-tron: `bin` and `lib`, shell scripts are located in `bin`, jars are located in `lib`.

 ## Startup

-Use the corresponding script to start java-alone according to the OS type, use `*.bat` on Windows, Linux demo is as below:
+Use the corresponding script to start java-tron according to the OS type, use `*.bat` on Windows, Linux demo is as below:
 ```
 # default
-java-alone-1.0.0/bin/FullNode
+java-tron-1.0.0/bin/FullNode

-# using config file, there are some demo configs in java-alone/framework/build/resources
+# using config file, there are some demo configs in java-tron/framework/build/resources
-java-alone-1.0.0/bin/FullNode -c config.conf
+java-tron-1.0.0/bin/FullNode -c config.conf

 # when startup with SR mode，add parameter: -w
-java-alone-1.0.0/bin/FullNode -c config.conf -w
+java-tron-1.0.0/bin/FullNode -c config.conf -w
 ```

 ## JVM configuration

-JVM options can also be specified, located in `bin/java-alone.vmoptions`:
+JVM options can also be specified, located in `bin/java-tron.vmoptions`:
 ```
 # demo
 -XX:+UseConcMarkSweepGC